• Apply now

 • establish and maintain ethical and professional practices in the workplace; develop collaborative relationships and networks to advocate for individuals, groups and the profession; demonstrate professional leadership and practices to promote nutrition.

-This course is fully accredited by the Dietitians Association of Australia (DAA).
+This course is accredited in Australia by the Dietitians Australia.

 Admission criteria